ctf-wiki/ctf-wiki/docs/index-en.md

 First, you can learn some basic security knowledge by reading online.

-Second, the CTF Wiki has two sister projects.
+Second, the CTF Wiki has two accompany projects.

-- The topics covered in the CTF Wiki are in the [ctf-challenges] (https://github.com/ctf-wiki/ctf-challenges) repository, so look for them according to the corresponding category.
+- The challenges mentioned in the CTF Wiki are in the [ctf-challenges] (https://github.com/ctf-wiki/ctf-challenges) repository, so look for them according to the corresponding category.
-- Note: There are still some topics under the warehouse that are currently being migrated. . . (misc, web)
+- Note: There are still some challenges that are currently being migrated. . . (misc, web)
 - The tools involved in the CTF Wiki are constantly being added to the [ctf-tools](https://github.com/ctf-wiki/ctf-tools) repository.